tcrusson/polaris-forge-ref-app/README.md

 - `$SLACK_CLIENT_ID`: Copy the value from the Slack app configuration, in `Basic information / App Credentials / Client ID`
 - `$SLACK_CLIENT_SECRET`: Copy the value from the Slack app configuration, in `Basic information / App Credentials / Client Secret`

 11. Go to Slack, in a public channel, and copy the link to a Slack message (Right click on a message > copy link).
-Open a Polaris idea, open the Data Tab and test unfurling that URL.
+Open a JPD idea, open the Insights Tab and test unfurling that URL.
 It should return a card with information about the Slack message.

 12. All set 🎉